-The gastric sleeve, also known as a sleeve gastrectomy, is a bariatric surgery in which a patient’s stomach is reduced to 15%-25% of its original size in order to restrict the amount of food intake.
+The gastric sleeve, also known as a sleeve gastrectomy, is a bariatric surgery in which your stomach is reduced to 15% to 25% of its original size in order to restrict the amount of food intake and aid weight loss.

 The cost of a gastric sleeve depends on where you choose to have surgery and your individual needs.
 The pricing differential depends on many factors, such as cost of living, exchange rates, practicing costs or regulatory conditions, which may differ greatly from country to country.